EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 -J JOBS, --jobs JOBS
 :    number of subprocesses to upload data to S3 (default: 2)

+-S MAX_ARCHIVE_SIZE, --max-archive-size MAX_ARCHIVE_SIZE
+:    maximum size of an archive when uploading to S3 (default: 100GB)

 --endpoint-url
 : override the default S3 URL construction mechanism by specifying an endpoint.